 The laws in Washington State provide personal injury compensation for both financial and non-financial losses.
 Financial losses include medical and hospital expenses (past and future), lost income, and other out-of-pocket expenses.
 Non-financial losses include pain and suffering, inconvenience, emotional distress, and loss of future earnings.
 In addition to proving the cause of a construction accident, your lawyer must collect evidence to document and prove all the losses for which you claim compensation.

-Our Robinson & Kole construction accident lawyers have a detailed understanding of the elements that go into calculating the full compensation you deserve, so you don’t get short-changed on your financial recovery.
+Our Robinson & Kole construction accident lawyer team has a detailed understanding of the elements that go into calculating the full compensation you deserve, so you don’t get short-changed on your financial recovery.
 Your lawyer will advocate for your rights and is not deterred by insurance company tactics.

-Free Consultation with an Experienced Washington Personal Injury Attorney
+Free Consultation with an Experienced Washington Construction Accident Attorney

-From our office in Bellingham, our Robinson & Kole construction accident attorneys help clients throughout the State of Washington.
+From our office in Bellingham, our Robinson & Kole construction accident attorney team helps clients throughout the State of Washington.
 If you suffered injuries in a construction accident, we welcome you to contact us for a free consultation by calling 800.640.5616 or using our online contact form.
 Se habla Español.